How To Plan And Keep A Christmas Budget

-If all else fails and I know they are not going to ask for something outside of what I can afford I'll shoot them a text asking.
+If all else fails and I think they won’t ask for something way outside of what I can afford I'll shoot them a text asking.
 I like giving gifts that people actually want and wouldn't necessarily buy for themselves.
 So just asking them ensures that they will love the gift!

 Now the easiest step to say and the hardest step to do.

 I know it is the season of giving, but you can't give away your bank account or go into debt for it.
 The idea is that you set the budget first, then go into all those stores and attempt the crazy with your list and budget right in front of you!

 Now, because I like you all, a few bonus "do's & do not’s" to keep a Christmas budget ::

 Compare last year's gift with this year.
 You don't need to top anything.